ShobhinSaj/ShobhinsBookStore/ShobhinsBookStore/README.md

 add-migration addValidationToProduct
 ```
 Got warning in PM console saying "An operation was scaffolded that may result in the loss of data.Please review the migration for accuracy"
+ProductRepository and IProductRepository interface added
+Reference to the same added to UnitOfWork and IUnitOfWork
+Tested for build errors; none found.